 CMMS Software trial tips

-1. Try to setup the CMMS software trial the way you would use it once bought
+1. Try to setup the CMMS software trial the way one would use it after purchase

-2. What is the reasons you are looking for a new system?
+2. What is the reasons for looking for a new system?
 How well does the candidate software meet those needs?

-This is where you really put potential maintenance software through their paces.
-It can be useful if you have existing equipment records and other maintenance data that you can compare with.
-Compare reports and statistics.
-Are you getting the information you need?
-Make sure that products that you are trialing meet your most important requirements.
+That is to say this is where we must really put potential maintenance software through their paces.
+It can be useful if there are existing maintenance plans and other equipment maintenance logs that we can compare with.

 3. Can other people also try out the CMMS software trial?

-If you can set up a multi-user evaluation it can be really useful.
+If we can set up a multi-user trial it can be really useful.
 Other stake holders can also try the software and see how well it will work for them.
-You can also test with different people simultaneously making changes or pulling up information.
+We can also test with different people simultaneously making changes or pulling up information.
 Does it cause software problems or performance issues?
-You do not want to invest a lot in a new product and find that its performance is terrible once multiple people start using the system!
-You should contact software vendors if you run into such issues.
-It may just need some configuration changes to fix.
-Doing this also gives you a way to check how good their support is before you buy!

-4. Can you convert the trial to the full version or will you have to start from scratch?
+4. Can we convert the trial to the full version or will we have to start from scratch?

 This can be a major headache if setting up the trial is quite labor intensive.
-You do want to avoid having to do all this again.
-Otherwise it would be like you were starting with a brand new product.
+We do want to avoid having to do all this again.
+Otherwise it would be like starting with a brand new product once again!

-5. How easy will it be to set up the trial so that it can actually be used with your maintenance program?
+5. How easy will it be to set up the trial so that it can actually be used with the maintenance program?

-Will the way the maintenance workflows are setup in the trial software easily translate into your maintenance process?
-Or do you have to completely change the way your work?
-This can be a good or bad thing based on what your goals for the new CMMS software are.
+Will the way the maintenance workflows are setup in the trial software easily translate into our maintenance process?
+Or do we have to completely change the way we work?
+This can be a good or bad thing based on what our goals for the new CMMS software are.

 Want more CMMS software selection tips?

-You may find the “CMMS Software Selection Guide” quite useful.
-It has several tips and questions to ask to help you identify the right CMMS product for your organization.
-Using it should help make you selection process a lot faster and easier.Free CMMS Software Selection Guide
+You will find the “CMMS Software Selection Guide” useful.
+It has several tips and questions to ask to help one identify the right CMMS product for our organization.
+Using it should help make the selection process a lot faster and easier.Free CMMS Software Selection Guide